archmedian/policies/intl/en/product/product_1_code/sla/index.md

 description: 'Read the service level agreement for {{ product_3_name  }} accounts.'
 ---

+# !!
+This is not valid, not in use and not binding.
+This is just a template coming from basecamp.
+We are not using SLA at the moment.

 [support]: https://{{ website_url }}/support
 [uptime]: https://{{ website_url }}/3/uptime
 [status]: https://status.{{ website_url }}